Charged-Particles/charged-particles-universe/rewards-program-explainer.md

 # Charged Particles Rewards Program

-## Purpose
+## Overview

+Charged Particles is currently offering IONX rewards to community members who provide liquidity to the official IONX/ETH Uniswap V2 pool and/or stake their IONX at rewards.charged.fi.
 The Charged Particles Rewards program serves two purposes:

 1) Distribute more IONX tokens to community members to help the protocol further decentralize
 2) Reward users for providing Liquidity to the IONX/ETH pool on Uniswap V2 or holding their IONX long-term